 What are the most common types of yucca?

-There are many different species of yucca plants—I’ve read around 40 different ones.
-But there are some more common varieties you might encounter.
+There are many different species of yucca plants—but there are some more common varieties you might encounter.

-- Yucca filamentosa, also known as Adam’s needle or bear grass, is a low-growing shrub with thin, blue-green leaves that are lined with curly white fibers.
-This species is hardy and can be grown in a variety of soils.
+• Yucca filamentosa, also known as Adam’s needle or bear grass, is a low-growing shrub with thin, blue-green leaves that are lined with curly white fibers.

-- Yucca rostrata, also known as beaked yucca, is a tree-like yucca that can grow up to 15 feet tall.
+• Yucca rostrata, also known as beaked yucca, is a tree-like yucca that can grow up to 15 feet tall.
 It has a single trunk and a rosette of blue-gray leaves that are tipped with a sharp spine.
-This species is popular as a landscape plant in warm climates.

-- Yucca brevifolia, also known as Joshua tree, is a species of yucca that is native to the Mojave Desert in California, Nevada, and Arizona.
-It is a tree-like yucca that can grow up to 40 feet tall with a trunk topped by a rosette of spiky leaves.
+• Yucca brevifolia, also known as Joshua tree, is a species of yucca that is native to the Mojave Desert.
+It is a tree-like yucca that can grow up to 40 feet tall.

 While many yucca varieties make excellent landscaping choices in arid climates, one type of yucca makes an excellent houseplant and potted ornamental in the spring and summer.
 That’s the yucca elephantipes, aka the yucca cane, yucca gigantea, the spineless yucca, and the giant yucca.

-I would say that yucca cane is probably the most common name I’ve seen it listed as, though.
+I would say that yucca cane is probably the most common name I’ve seen it listed as.
 You can find yucca cane plants easily these days in big-box garden centers like Home Depot and Lowes, as well as your local nurseries.
 Ikea has been selling them for years, too.

 It’s important to remember that the yucca cane plant is not the same as the common household plant the dracaena fragrans commonly called the “Yucca Elephantipes” or the “corn plant,” which is a drought-tolerant and low-light tolerant plant.